Disease Reporting and Surveillance

 Unbeknownst to farmers, sludge and fertilizer from wastewater treatment plants were not able to filter out PFOA/PFOS, resulting in it being spread onto crops and pasture lands during routine field work.

-PFOA/PFOS Thresholds, Testing, and Impacts of a CERCLA Ruling
+PFOA/PFOS Thresholds, Testing, and Impacts of a CERCLA ruling

 In March 2023 the EPA released proposed thresholds for PFOA/PFOS found in water and soil.
 These thresholds are considered extremely low and currently are set below what is considered testable levels.